Hitchin railway station: Facilities

-There are platforms on only the two 'Slow' lines; they are long enough for 12-car trains.
+There are platforms on only the two Slow lines; they are long enough for 12-car trains.

 Following a refurbishment of the station by First Capital Connect in 2007, the station's subway was refurbished at a cost of £300k.
 The refurbishment also involved general cosmetic work throughout the station and a new high quality waiting room in the existing station buildings on Platform 2.
 This waiting room is fully accessible at all times through automatic doors.

 The station has a large booking office with touch-screen ticket machines.
 The station has help points throughout.
 A small shop is located by the stairs on Platform 2 and there are vending machines throughout the station.
 Automatic ticket gates at the station entrance were installed by First Capital Connect during 2007.

 The station's bicycle facilities were completely upgraded in 2007 and now include sheltered spaces for 68 bicycles next to the station buildings.

 In 2013, Network Rail proposed plans for new lifts, one on each platform, to improve access via the existing subway for those with pushchairs or disabilities, funded through the Department for Transport's Access for All scheme.
 The new lifts opened in September 2014 after a two-month delay, giving step-free access to the southbound number 1 platform.

-Platforms and services

-Platforms

-Hitchin railway station is managed by Great Northern and has two platforms situated on the slow lines.
-Platform 1 is used for trains towards London and a few starting/terminating services to/from London.
-Platform 2 is used for trains towards Peterborough and Cambridge.
-Platform 1 also provides access to the sidings, used for removing stone and scrap metal.

-Current services
+Hitchin Up Yard

+Hitchin Up Yard is a small stabling point and freight terminal situated next to the East Coast Main Line just north of the station.
+A Great Northern train driver depot is located near the station on the down (northbound) side of the ECML.